 Being responsible, sustainable and ethical to leave a better environment for future generations is something we are passionate about.
 Students, residents and staff are working together to help us become a net zero organisation.

-We hold the Gold level Green Impact award, are a Bronze level Hedgehog Friendly campus and are working towards achieving our Platinum Green Impact award.
+We hold the Platinum level Green Impact award, are a Bronze level Hedgehog Friendly campus and are working towards achieving our Silver level Hedgehog Friendly campus award.
 Working with our staff and student ‘green’ reps we are confident that this is an achievable ambition.

 This year students, with the help of local businesses, Cotswold wardens and members of the local community have already planted more than 800 saplings in the grounds of our Ullenwood campus.
 Thanks to Gloucestershire County Council and The Woodland Trust for donating the saplings to support this initiative which is a great boost to biodiversity.
 We’re looking forward to watching them grow and enjoy the beauty that they will bring, as well as the amazing species of insects, birds and mammals the trees can support.